CSAILVision/semantic-segmentation-pytorch/README.md

 <sup>*Now the batch size of a dataloader always equals to the number of GPUs*, each element will be sent to a GPU.
 It is also compatible with multi-processing.
 Note that the file index for the multi-processing dataloader is stored on the master process, which is in contradict to our goal that each worker maintains its own file list.
 So we use a trick that although the master process still gives dataloader an index for `__getitem__` function, we just ignore such request and send a random batch dict.
 Also, *the multiple workers forked by the dataloader all have the same seed*, you will find that multiple workers will yield exactly the same data, if we use the above-mentioned trick directly.
 Therefore, we add one line of code which sets the defaut seed for `numpy.random` before activating multiple worker in dataloader.</sup>

-### An Efficient and Effective Framework: UPerNet
+### State-of-the-Art models
+- **PSPNet** is scene parsing network that aggregates global representation with Pyramid Pooling Module (PPM).
+It is the winner model of ILSVRC'16 MIT Scene Parsing Challenge.
+Please refer to [https://arxiv.org/abs/1612.01105](https://arxiv.org/abs/1612.01105) for details.
-UPerNet is a model based on Feature Pyramid Network (FPN) and Pyramid Pooling Module (PPM).
-It doesn't need dilated convolution, an operator that is time-and-memory consuming. *Without bells and whistles*, it is comparable or even better compared with PSPNet, while requiring much shorter training time and less GPU memory (e.g., you cannot train a PSPNet-101 on TITAN Xp GPUs with only 12GB memory, while you can train a UPerNet-101 on such GPUs).
-Thanks to the efficient network design, we will soon open source stronger models of UPerNet based on ResNeXt that is able to run on normal GPUs.
-Please refer to [UperNet](https://arxiv.org/abs/1807.10221) for details.
+- **UPerNet** is a model based on Feature Pyramid Network (FPN) and Pyramid Pooling Module (PPM).
+It doesn't need dilated convolution, an operator that is time-and-memory consuming. *Without bells and whistles*, it is comparable or even better compared with PSPNet, while requiring much shorter training time and less GPU memory.
+Please refer to [https://arxiv.org/abs/1807.10221](https://arxiv.org/abs/1807.10221) for details.
+- **HRNet** is a recently proposed model that retains high resolution representations throughout the model, without the traditional bottleneck design.
+It achieves the SOTA performance on a series of pixel labeling tasks.
+Please refer to [https://arxiv.org/abs/1904.04514](https://arxiv.org/abs/1904.04514) for details.

 ## Supported models